JulianWogersien/performance_measure/README.md

 ## Plotting

-You can plot the times using the plot function\
-To use plotting you have to enable the "plot" feature
+You can plot the times using the plot function.
+To use plotting, you have to enable the "plot" feature.

 ## Saving Samples